d-maurer/dm.xmlsec.binding/dm/xmlsec/binding/README.txt

 a signature template.
 The template describes how the signature should be performed and contains placeholders for the signature parts.
 The XML security libraries examples view the complete XML file as a template.
-Below is a function which signed such a template.
+Below is a function which signs such a template.

 >>> def sign_file(tmpl_file, key_file):
 ...     """sign *tmpl_file* with key in *key_file*.